 To learn more about REBA’s engagement on organized wholesale electricity markets in the Midwest, see REBA’s letter to the Midwestern Governor’s Association on the importance of Midcontinent Independent System Operator (MISO) to businesses as they seek to access renewable energy in the region.

 At Google, we believe that organized power markets are essential to a well-functioning electricity system.
 REBA’s market principles establish a vision for how markets can be organized and governed to provide maximum benefit to customers, including low costs, reliability, and greater uptake of carbon free generation.

 Google, Michael Terrell

 Facebook wants to see a zero carbon energy future.
 Well-designed, organized wholesale markets are foundational to getting us there quickly, cost-effectively and in a way that works for customers.

 Facebook, Peter Freed

-Wholesale markets support GM’s overall commitment to protecting the environment as it pursues an all-electric, zero-emissions future by providing a platform that accelerates the deployment of cost-effective clean energy.
+Organized wholesale markets support GM’s overall commitment to protecting the environment as it pursues an all-electric, zero-emissions future by providing a platform that accelerates the deployment of cost-effective clean energy.
 GM is aware of the responsibility and opportunity to use its scale and resources to drive impact, including driving down costs for all energy customers, and facilitating broad integration of clean technology.
-The Buyers’ Principles on Wholesale Market Design showcase how to optimize wholesale markets so that all customers can effectively pursue ambitious clean energy goals.
+The Organized Wholesale Markets Principles showcase how to optimize wholesale markets so that all customers can effectively pursue ambitious clean energy goals.